Welsh-language literature: Mid–19th-century lyric poetry

 Despite turning increasingly to cynghanedd later in his life, Islwyn's writings on poetry advocated the free metres and lyric poetry, and notwithstanding the enormous efforts poets devoted to awdlau and pryddestau to compete at Eisteddfodau it is poetry in this vein which was the most popular of the period with a wider audience.
 Ieuan Glan Geirionydd and Alun had led the way in this regard in the earlier part of the century but it reached its full flowering in the work of the poets of the middle part of the century, particularly Talhaiarn (1810–1869), Mynyddog (1833–1877) and Ceiriog (1832–1887).
 Talhaiarn was a popular though controversial figure in his day due to his extravagant lifestyle, his willingness to argue against the Welsh orthodoxies of his time (he was an Anglican and a Tory), and his involvement in several Eisteddfod adjudication controversies.
-He composed popular lyrics for a great number of songs by composers of the day; much of which according to R. M. Jones were "superficial and tasteless"; yet in his finest poems, such as the long Tal ar Ben Bodran (Tal[haiarn] on Bodran Hill), Talhaiarn was a "unique, intelligent and experienced poet with something sobering to say about life".
+He composed popular lyrics for a great number of songs by composers of the day, much of which according to R. M. Jones were "superficial and tasteless" and yet in his finest poems, such as the long Tal ar Ben Bodran (Tal[haiarn] on Bodran Hill), Talhaiarn was a "unique, intelligent and experienced poet with something sobering to say about life".
 Saunders Lewis described Talhaiarn as "the only poet of his age who understood the tragedy of the life of man".

 Ceiriog (1832–1887), the most popular Welsh poet of the 19th century.

 As with Talhaiarn, music played a key role in the work of Mynyddog — perhaps best known now as the author of the lyrics to Myfanwy — and the best known of the Welsh lyric poets, Ceiriog (1832–1887).
 Ceiriog was the most popular Welsh poet of the 19th century: his collection Oriau'r Hwyr (The Late Hours) was outsold in the 1860s only by the Bible.
 Ceiriog's most successful lyrics such as Nant y Mynydd (The Mountain Stream) are direct, moving and effective, often describing rural and romantic scenes.
 They were an inspiration for 20th-century poets like R. Williams Parry, and some of Ceiriog's songs such as Ar Hyd y Nos remain familiar to many today.
 Ceiriog's poetry became strongly associated with a particular vision of Welshness, much in the way Robert Burns had become associated with Scotland; in one novel of 1905 the mother of a young Welshman migrating from Wales to America packs him a Bible and a book of Ceiriog's poetry.
-His work, however, is often criticised for its sentimentality and his desire to appeal to "the most basic tastes, the most simple desires and the ignorance" of his audience, and his reputation declined quickly in the twentieth century.
+His work, however, is often criticised for its sentimentality and his desire to appeal to "the most basic tastes, the most simple desires and the ignorance" of his audience, and his reputation declined quickly in the 20th century.